dylanbstorey/DnD/frost-architect-campaign/modules/04-the-caverns-of-echo/module.md

 "This Stone connects to the others.
 As we find more, their combined power will grow.
 The Frost Architect will sense that we have this one now.
 His servants will hunt us more aggressively."

 ### Session Conclusion
-- The party has recovered the first of seven Stones
+- The party has recovered the first of four Stones
 - They now have a destination for their next quest
 - The Frost Architect's forces are now aware of their interference
 - Time is running short as more spheres are being deployed